Moderna COVID-19 vaccine: Phase III clinical trials

+Additional trials were completed—NCT04796896, NCT04649151, and NCT05436834.

 Authorizations

 Expedited

 As of December 2020, the Moderna COVID-19 vaccine was under evaluation for emergency authorization or approval by multiple countries which would enable rapid rollout of the vaccine in the United Kingdom, the European Union (EU), Canada, and the United States.

-On 18 December 2020, the Moderna COVID-19 vaccine was authorized by the US Food and Drug Administration (FDA) under an emergency use authorization (EUA) for people aged 18 years of age and older.
+In December 2020, the Moderna COVID-19 vaccine was authorized by the US Food and Drug Administration (FDA) under an emergency use authorization (EUA) for people aged 18 years of age and older.
 This is the first product from Moderna that has been authorized by the FDA.
 In June 2022, the EUA was expanded to include people aged six months through sixteen years of age.
+In April 2023, the authorization for the original, monovalent, version of the vaccine in the US was withdrawn.
+As of April 2023, only the bivalent (Original and Omicron BA.4/BA.5) version of the vaccine is authorized in the US.

-On 23 December 2020, the Moderna COVID-19 vaccine was authorized by Health Canada.
+In December 2020, the Moderna COVID-19 vaccine was authorized by Health Canada.

-On 5 January 2021, the Moderna COVID-19 vaccine was authorized for use in Israel by its Ministry of Health.
+In January 2021, the Moderna COVID-19 vaccine was authorized for use in Israel by its Ministry of Health.

-On 3 February 2021, the Moderna COVID-19 vaccine was authorized for use in Singapore by its Health Sciences Authority.
+In February 2021, the Moderna COVID-19 vaccine was authorized for use in Singapore by its Health Sciences Authority.

-On 30 April 2021, the World Health Organization (WHO) granted emergency use listing.
+In April 2021, the World Health Organization (WHO) granted emergency use listing.

-On 5 May 2021, the Moderna COVID-19 vaccine was authorized for emergency use in the Philippines by the Philippines Food and Drug Administration.
+In May 2021, the Moderna COVID-19 vaccine was authorized for emergency use in the Philippines by the Philippines Food and Drug Administration.

 In 2020, Moderna partnered with Takeda Pharmaceutical Company, and the Japan Ministry of Health, Labour and Welfare (MHLW).
 The vaccine is known as "COVID-19 Vaccine Moderna Intramuscular Injection".
-On 21 May 2021, COVID-19 Vaccine Moderna Intramuscular Injection (formerly TAK-919) was authorized for emergency use in Japan.
+In May 2021, COVID-19 Vaccine Moderna Intramuscular Injection (formerly TAK-919) was authorized for emergency use in Japan.

-On 29 June 2021, the Moderna COVID-19 vaccine was authorized for use in India by the Drugs Controller General of India.
+In June 2021, the Moderna COVID-19 vaccine was authorized for use in India by the Drugs Controller General of India.
 The same day, the vaccine was also approved by the Ministry of Health of Vietnam for emergency use in the country.

-On 5 August 2021, Malaysia's National Pharmaceutical Regulatory Agency (NPRA) gave conditional registration for emergency use of the Moderna COVID-19 vaccine.
+In August 2021, Malaysia's National Pharmaceutical Regulatory Agency (NPRA) gave conditional registration for emergency use of the Moderna COVID-19 vaccine.